Demographics of Filipino Americans: Education

-The 1990 Census reports that Filipino Americans had the highest percentage of college educated individuals of any Asian American population.
-Filipino Americans have some of the highest educational attainment rates in the United States with 47.9% of all Filipino Americans over the age of 25 having a bachelor's degree in 2004, which correlates with rates observed in other Asian American subgroups.
-Filipino Americans of first- and second-generation descent were more likely to hold a bachelor's degree or higher than the national average for all Americans.
-In 2011, 61% of United States-born Filipino Americans had achieved an education level greater than a high school diploma.
+Filipino Americans have high educational attainment rates in the United States with 47.9% of all Filipino Americans over the age of 25 having a bachelor's degree in 2004, which correlates with rates observed in other Asian American subgroups.
 The post-1965 wave of Filipino professionals immigrating to the U.S. to make up the education, healthcare, and information technology employee shortages also accounts for the high educational attainment rates.
+However Filipino Americans are significantly less likely to attain a Graduates degree (11.5%) compared to the total population (14.3%) and all Asians (6.6)%.